ToonWeyens/PB3D/README.md

     * hdf5
     * netcdf
     * libstell
+    * StrumPack
 5. make all

 ## To run
 1. Go to Run/
-1. run "setup_Run.sh" and point to the folder.
+1. run 'setup_Run.sh' and point to the folder.

 ## Changelog